1 / 4

 Unterkunft

-We just finished renovating one of our barns into a 3 season studio apartment with a potable spring water fed sink and kitchenette, a composting toilet, and a cozy living room, dining room and bedroom setup.
+Two years ago we renovated the top floor of one of our tobacco barns into a 3 season studio apartment (pictures of the space are in our photo gallery) with a potable spring water fed sink and kitchenette, a composting toilet, and a cozy living room, dining room and bedroom setup.
 A wood-heated shower (the shower is attached to our house with a separate entry way) is also available to use as well as a washing machine.
 There is no heating system in the barn.

 We both enjoy cooking and look forward to sharing dinners together after work days (usually rice and beans, pasta, or some grain, occasionally meat, always with a vegetable or two) and will stock the kitchenette with all the essentials for the rest of the meals.